What Is the Best Bank? How to Choose One in 2026

 • Best for ATM coverage: Charles Schwab Checking (rebates worldwide).

 • Best for immigrants and no-SSN: Current and similar fintechs.
+Our list of the best banks for immigrants covers ITIN-friendly options in detail.

 Match the use case to your daily cash movement, not to whichever bank advertises hardest.